cisagov/ScubaGear/baselines/defender.md

 3. Select **Alert Policy**.

-4. Click the alert policy to be modified.
+4. Click the alert policy to modify.

 5. Click the pencil icon next to **Set your recipients**.